kopo38/week-3-python-assignment/README.md

-this is a week 3 python assognment
+this is a week 3 python assignment